linode/docs/docs/guides/tools-reference/tools/schedule-tasks-with-cron/index.md

 This means at 17 minutes past each hour, change directory to `/`, the root of the filesystem.
 Then, as the `root` user, run the `run-parts` binary to execute all jobs in `/etc/cron.hourly`.

-Time intervals are denoted by numbers and operators filled in place of each asterisk in a Cron job's `crontab` line.
+Time intervals are denoted by numbers and operators filled in place of each asterisk in the `crontab` line of a Corn job.
 From left to right, the asterisks represent:

 -  **Minutes** specified as a number from 0 to 59.
 -  **Hours** specified as numbers from 0 to 23.